freerange/site/soups/weeknotes/week-405.snip.markdown

 ### Other projects

-We continue to think and talk about what to work on when we're not being paid.
+We continue to think and talk about what to work on when we're not doing client work.

-I think we both have the feeling of being busy but not necessarily being able to point out what we've been busy with.
-This might be related to the way that we use Trello to break down and prioritise work.
-We've got a number of "projects" that we're working on
+I think we both have the sense of being busy but not necessarily being productive.
+It's not clear to me whether this is accurate or not.
+I wonder whether it's more a case of not having a good measure of our productivity rather than actually not being productive.

-I wonder whether it'd be useful to give names to the things we do that span multiple weeks.
-We've got a number of higher level projects on the go:

-* Improve our website
-* Make more company information public
-* Outsource/automate more mechanical admin tasks
-* Get on top of Trello
-* Blog more
-* Using IFTTT or similar to automate more of our processes
-* Mocha
-* Hookline

-Giving these things names and allowing us to record progress against them might help us look back on this time with a sense of achievement.

-Or maybe we're trying to do too many things and we should simply reduce this list?

-* Want to look back on this time and think that we've achieved something.
-* Lots of little actionable tasks are added to Trello.
-Does this prevent us from working on some larger, more ambiguous, more fun things?
-* Could we schedule blocks of time for working on non-admin things?
-Not everything in Trello is an admin task, though.
-* Maybe there's a way to reframe the tasks so that they're more enjoyable - give more sense of progress?
-* Lunch at pieminster.
-Chat about higher level aims and goals.
-Agreed to a weekly planning meeting to agree what we're going to work on.
-Otherwise we can end up working on things that we think are useful.
-That work might come from a good place but might not fit with higher level goals.
-Reminded us that we've tried to come up with higher level company goals in the past.
-Is it really useful?
-I don't know.
-* Went through some of our project ideas this afternoon.
-Hopefully we'll make this a more regular task.
+We spent some time talking about higher level goals for the company that we could use to help us make decisions.
+This is something we've tried in the past but I'm not sure it's ever particularly worked very well.

+We consolidated a number of project ideas that we had scattered in various places.
+We want a single place that we can quickly/easily add new ideas and a place that we can review when we're looking for inspiration for things to work on.

 ### More client work

-We're currently talking to GDS about the possibility of working with them again.
+We're currently talking to [GDS][gds] about the possibility of working with them again.

 ### Website

 We're continuing to try to improve our website.
-Both in terms of content (add information about the projects we've been involved in) and the structure (remove some duplication between the layouts and fix a number of small problems reported by the W3C validator).
+Both in terms of content (adding information about the projects we've been involved in) and the structure (removing some duplication between the layouts and fix a number of small problems reported by the W3C validator).

 ### Mocha

-We're working on reducing the number of open pull requests on the project.
+We're continuing to work on reducing the number of open pull requests in [Mocha][mocha].

 ### Trello